Vestal Goodman: Career

 She and Howard worked with many well-known musicians on the Gaither Homecoming music projects in the 1990s.
 She was posthumously inducted into the Gospel Music Association (GMA) Hall of Fame in 2004.
 The Happy Goodmans group was inducted into the GMA Hall of Fame in 1998.

+Death and legacy

 Howard Goodman died on November 30, 2002, after the couple made a farewell recording and singing tour dubbed "The Final Stand."

-Vestal Goodman died at the age 74 of complications from influenza while on Christmas vacation in Florida with her family.
-She died in the ambulance on the way to the hospital in Celebration, Florida.
+Vestal Goodman died at the age of 74 of complications from influenza while on Christmas vacation in Florida with her family.
+She died in an ambulance on the way to the hospital in Celebration, Florida.
 Her son Rick said it was very appropriate for her death that it would happen in a place called Celebration.

 Worthington Music Group and Goodman Family Ministries partnered to release a collection of recordings from the family archive entitled Unsurpassed Masters Vol. 1 in 2008.
 The critically acclaimed album gives listeners a behind-the-scenes glimpse into the ministry of Howard and Vestal Goodman.